-A good friend went home last month.
-He was a part of this blog from the beginning and was nothing but a support from the start, almost six years ago.
+A good friend went home earlier this year.
+He was a part of this blog from the beginning and was nothing but a support from the start, over six years ago.

 Every follower of the Lord needs someone like Don.
 He only ever had an encouraging word and a smile, and was willing to consider any truth.
 He left many messages here, in comments spread throughout my many posts.